cult-of-coders/meteor-tuts/source/chapters/2/intro.md

 Meteor is a data-system more than anything else, ofcourse it gives you some snacks to help you code faster: The User System, Emails, much more.
 But the View Layer it's up to you.

-Don't get this the wrong way, Meteor integrates with any View Layer/Template Engine/UI Framework you want to use.
+Don't get this the wrong way, Meteor can be integrated with any View Layer/Template Engine/UI Framework you want to use.

 ## Brief history